rrgayhart/programming_ruby_group/week_2/chapter_7_notes.md

 * <http://rubular.com/> - is an excellent way to play with regex patters
 * <http://regexcrossword.com/> - a fun regex game shared by Katrina!
+* I highly recommend doing this interactive tutorial on Regex (although it is Python, it should not matter) <http://regex.learncodethehardway.org/book/>
+* This is also an awesome cheat sheet, responsive website so you can use it on mobile too! <http://overapi.com/regex/>